Minxrod/PTC-EmkII/readme.txt

 - Sample 11: Does not work.
 - Sample 12: Does not work.
 - Game 1: Works.
-- Game 2: Works, but input feels slow.
+- Game 2: Works, but input is slightly off (occasional double-inputs).
-- Game 3: Works, sometimes?
-Runs slowly compared to original, needs more testing.
+- Game 3: Works?
+Not very tested.
 - Game 4: Works.
 - Game 5: Works.